LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

       * Define the next shift start date
       * Define the next shift start time
       * Consumers will get auto messages with expected time to response equal to the time until next shift time + the conversation SLA.
-      * LiveEngage will automatically set to “Online” again on the next shift date and time.
+      * The Conversational Cloud will automatically set to “Online” again on the next shift date and time.
    3. Save the page.

 ## Automatic scheduler